LeaderPortfolio

 Early Life

 Alicia Koplowitz y Romero de Juseu was born in Madrid, Spain, on September 12, 1954.
-She is the second and youngest daughter of Ernesto Koplowitz Sternberg, a Jewish businessman from Upper Silesia who settled in Spain, and Esther Romero de Juseu y Armenteros, a Spanish aristocrat.
-Her father died in 1962, and her mother died in 1968.
-She attended the Lycée Français and the University Complutense of Madrid.
+She is the second daughter of Ernesto Koplowitz Sternberg, a businessman, and Esther Romero de Juseu y Armenteros, a Spanish aristocrat.
+Her father, originally from Upper Silesia (Poland), established himself in Spain's construction sector.
+She attended Lycée Français and University Complutense of Madrid.

 Rise to Success